 - In a small bowl, combine active dry yeast, sugar, and ¼ cup warm water.
 Stir together until sugar and yeast have dissolved.
 Let sit until foamy and bubbly, about 5-6 minutes.

-- In a large bowl, whisk together flour, salt, and 1 ¼ cup warm water until a shaggy dough forms.
+- In a large bowl, whisk together flour, salt, yeast mixture and 1 ¼ cup warm water until a shaggy dough forms.
 Cover the bowl with a dish towel and set in a warm place and allow to rest until doubled in size, about 3 hours.

 - While dough rests, roast the garlic.
 Preheat the oven to 400F.
 Rub off excess layers of papery skin from each garlic head, and slice off top 1 inch to expose the cloves.
 Place each head on a small square of foil, then divide and drizzle 1 tablespoon of oil over top of each garlic head.
 Wrap the garlic tightly in the foil and bake until fragrant and tender, about 45 minutes.
 Remove from oven and allow to cool completely.